riverbed/Riverbed-Community-Toolkit/248-instrument-java-app-with-apm-daemonset-pod-agent-on-eks/README.md

 # 248-instrument-java-app-with-apm-daemonset-pod-agent-on-eks

+> [!WARNING]
+> Riverbed recently released the Riverbed Operator for Kubernetes, which is the preferred deployment method for Kubernetes.

-This cookbook shows how to setup the ALLUVIO Aternity APM agent on a Kubernetes cluster in AWS, Elastic Kubernetes Serivce (EKS).
+This cookbook shows how to manually set up the Riverbed APM agent on a Kubernetes cluster in AWS, Elastic Kubernetes Serivce (EKS).

 After building a container image for the APM agent, the APM Agent is deployed on the cluster as a **Daemonset POD agent**, so that there is an instance of the agent running on every node and exposing the agent services for instrumented applications (e.g. DSA on port 2111).
-The [yaml manifest of the Daemonset POD agent](apm-daemonset-pod-agent.yaml) needs to be configured with the information of your ALLUVIO Aternity APM SaaS.
+The [yaml manifest of the Daemonset POD agent](apm-daemonset-pod-agent.yaml) needs to be configured with the information of your Riverbed APM SaaS.

 Then a simple Java web-application, built from [sources](app) and containerized with this [Dockerfile](app/Dockerfile), is deployed with multiple replicas on the cluster with APM instrumentation.
 Both [manifest with APM](app-k8s.yaml) and [initial manifest without APM](app-k8s-without-apm.yaml) are provided for comparison.
 In the manifest with APM, the shared volume of the APM agent is mounted to get access to the files of the agent (e.g. the Java agent library).